More Blasphemy from Chaos Frank

 - Francis’ Favorite Painting contains Blasphemy against Jesus Christ

 - Francis says “God does Not Exist” but the Three Persons do

 - Francis dedicates Medal with blasphemous Hammer-and-Sickle Crucifix to the Virgin Mary

 - “God is Father and Mother”: Bergoglio’s Transgender-God

-- Francis claims Jesus sinned and had to “Beg Forgiveness”!
+- Francis claims Jesus had to “Beg Forgiveness”!

 In all this, one cannot help but be reminded of these words of Holy Scripture: “And he opened his mouth unto blasphemies against God, to blaspheme his name, and his tabernacle, and them that dwell in heaven” (Apocalypse 13:6).